We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 How Do You Use Ozium Properly?

 Ozium cans are not refillable.
-To dispose, you must wrap them in newspaper and put them in the trash.
-Avoid puncturing or incinerating.
+Dispose of them responsibly, avoiding puncturing or incinerating.

 What Does Ozium Smell Like?